CITY PULSE: The Secret Side of Feica

 Walking through Play

-The VM Art Gallery is hosting a group art exhibition titled ‘Walking through Play’ from August 5 to August 26.
+The VM Art Gallery is hosting a group art exhibition titled ‘Walking through Play’ until August 26.
 Call 021-34948088 for more information.

 The Long & Short of It